AnkitBisht1317/JDBC-Notes/PreparedStatement.md

 - To overcome this problem we should go for preparedStatement.
 - The main advantage of preparedStatement is the query will be compiled only once even though we are executing multiple times, so that overalll performance of the application will be improved.
 - We can create preparedStatement by using prepareStatement(String query) throws SQLException.
+- It is work for both static and dynamic query.

 ![Image](https://github.com/user-attachments/assets/2557a5a0-3794-4cdf-a8c6-272ef34eb0fe)